iSECPartners/tlspretense/README.md

 TODO
 ----

-* Differentiate generating goodca from the rest of the certificates.

 * Add more support for subjectAltName.
 Eg, testing whether the hostname is in it or not, null name there, etc.